 Setting the standard for thin-clients

-After a period of distributing other makes of thin-clients, we decided to bring product support and development back in house and in September 2005 we launched our next-generation thin-client - ThinIT TCX.
+After a period of distributing other makes of thin-clients, we decided to bring product support and development back in-house and in September 2005 we launched our next-generation thin-client - ThinIT TCX.
 A mobile version - ThinIT TCM - was launched in January 2006.
 A tiny 7" subnotebook version - ThinIT TCMu - was launched in January 2008 and an updated 9" version in January 2009.
 In July 2009, the ThinIT TCM ThinPad was released, superceding all previous mobile models including the TCMu.
-In January 2010, the AtomIQ was released offering even higher performance and the ability to be provisioned using Citrix Provisioning Services.
+In January 2010, the AtomIQ was released offering even higher performance.

 ThinIT TCX, AtomIQ and TCM ThinPad clients offer high-performance at low cost with unrivalled reliability and ease of management.
 With no moving parts, they are silent and cool in operation.
 They can be security-locked using the integrated Kensington security slot (extra cable required).
 We also offer a custom-made colour-matched security cage which will allow desktop or wall mounting.

 The ThinIT TCX and AtomIQ models are tiny clients in a tower case.
 They are significantly smaller in size than a standard PC.
-It connects to a standard keyboard, mouse and monitor.
+They connect to a standard keyboard, mouse and monitor.
 The ThinIT TCM ThinPad is a small form-factor mobile thin-client laptop.
 It has standard laptop features, such as high-resolution widescreen TFT screen, in-built keyboard and trackpad.
-It also includes wireless networking supporting speeds up to 54Mbps.
+It also includes wired and wireless networking.

 As their names imply, the new ThinIT clients runs our successful ThinIT software.
 Many other thin-client manufacturers buy in system software for their thin-clients (e.g. Windows embedded or pre-configured Linux).
 This means that they have little control over the software and hence can only offer limited support and features.